 Whitepapers will typically include how the cryptocurrency will work and function in the greater crypto ecosystem.
 This might outline technical aspects like the consensus mechanism the blockchain will utilize and how the decentralized aspect of the network will function.

 Another core piece of information that should be included in a project's whitepaper is the tokenomics.
-This will include information on the token, how it will be allocated, whether will it participate in token burns, or any incentive mechanisms.
+This will include information on the token, how it will be allocated, whether it will participate in token burns, or any incentive mechanisms.

-Roadmaps (a project timeline)are not just useful to see how a project aims to deliver on its objectives, but also provide insights into whether the project can keep up with its promises.
+Roadmaps (a project timeline) are not just useful to see how a project aims to deliver on its objectives, but also provide insights into whether the project can keep up with its promises.
 While missing a deadline isn't a deal breaker in the crypto space, being open and communicating why is important.

-A well-articulated whitepaper will typically be written in a manner that anyone can understand them.
+A well-articulated whitepaper will typically be written in a manner that anyone can understand it.
 However, its important for the new blockchain project to also include certain technical specifications to provide evidence of the project's competence.
 Anyone can write a whitepaper, it takes technical know-how to create a blockchain platform.

 Tips for reading a cryptocurrency whitepaper